gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    To simplify implementation and reduce the risk for security holes, limitations have been defined such that STARTTLS as specified in
    {{RFC3788}} is no longer supported.

+## Assumptions {#Assumptions}

+In this document it is assumed that SCTP-AUTH provides periodic rekeying it is also assumed that the rfc4895 has been reworked, that is all the security related issues found so far are fixed.

+The current rfc4895 has been identified as weak in the following parts:

+1. Reflection of authenticated data chunks

+2. Replay of authenticated data chunks

+3. Single key used with different HMAC algorithms

+4. Reflection of authenticated control chunks

+5. Replay of authenticated control chunks

+Being SCTP-AUTH fixed and having a periodic rekeying is a condicio sine qua non for this document to provide a working solution.

 ## Protocol Overview